Council tax is paid to your local district, borough or city council. Many allow you to pay your bill or view your account details online.

 - services that support people with dementia and their carers

-- more use of assistive technology and specialist equipment, for example pressure pads and alarms
+- more use of assistive technology and specialist equipment

 - support services for younger adults with mental health issues and learning disabilities to help them live independently, prepare for independent living or a move to supported accommodation and help them learn new skills including support into employment where appropriate